Updated April 202615 min read

 The Delta & Rural AR

 Critically underserved.
-Massive opportunity for Medicaid-funded growth.
+Significant opportunity for Medicaid-funded growth.

 Billing Rate$22 - $28/hr